objectionary/news.eolang.org/_posts/2023/12/2023-12-08-phi-and-unphi-mojos.md

 <!--more-->

-As you may know, φ-calculus is a formal modal that we are attempting to use as a base for object-oriented programming languages, including EO.
+As you may know, φ-calculus is a formal model that we are attempting to use as a base for object-oriented programming languages, including EO.

 From now on, it is possible to convert a program written in EO to a φ-calculus expression.